 From the Status page, you can view status information about the Makito X4 decoder, such as the operating system uptime, along with information about the hardware and software components.
 You can also initiate blinking of the Status and TX LEDs (to help locate particular decoders in a lab or rack), as well as take a system snapshot and reboot the decoder.

 The Status page is available to Operator and Guest users as well as Administrators.

 To view status information:

-1. Click Settings on the side menu and Status on the navigation bar.
+1. Click Settings on the side menu.
 The Administration Status page opens.